 Ultimately, the aim of this thesis is to examine how Joyce approaches this question of what separates the human from the animal and aims to establish that Joyce is consistently challenging what it means to be human or animal by rejecting, at numerous points in both works, the boundary that divides these two categories.
-The following chapters will consider this question through an examination of when boundaryhis characters transform into animals or exist as complex human-animal hybrids, but also when he addresses or represents topics like death and language, that are often said to separate the human from other animals.
+The following chapters will consider this question through an examination of when this boundary is broken, in particular when Joyce has his characters transform into animals or exist as complex human-animal hybrids.
+This thesis will also examine moments when Joyce addresses or represents topics like death and language that are often said to separate the human from other animals.